imranharoon2018/testProject/README.md

 5. Copy files from this repository to your projectFolder.
 If prompted Replace existing file in projectFolder
 6. Set database,host,user name and pass in projectFolder/.env file
-7. From a command prompt navigate to your project folder and run the following command 7a. composer update
+7. From a command prompt navigate to your project folder and run the following command
+8. composer update
-7b. php artisan migrate
+9. php artisan migrate
-7c  php artisan db:seed --class=UsersTableSeeder
+10  php artisan db:seed --class=UsersTableSeeder
-7d. composer dump-autoload
+11. composer dump-autoload
-8. Make sure your database server is running.
+12. Make sure your database server is running.
-9. The following command will start a development server
+13. The following command will start a development server
->php artisan serve
+14. php artisan serve
-10. copy the url(something like 127.0.0.1:8000) and paste in broser window to see the project
+15. copy the url(something like 127.0.0.1:8000) and paste in broser window to see the project
-11. use the following user to create video user/pass: yt.admin.2018@gmail.com/secret
+16. use the following user to create video user/pass: yt.admin.2018@gmail.com/secret
-12. use the following user to view video user/pass yt.viewer.2018@gmail.com/viewer
+17. use the following user to view video user/pass: yt.viewer.2018@gmail.com/viewer